MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab5.md

 		time.sleep(1/20)  # grab data at 20 Hz

-	bag.write('imu.json')
-	print('Done ...')
+	bag.write('imu.json')  # you can call this file anything you want print('Done ...')
 ```

 - You need to determine the biases for the IMU.
 You will use the RISC (Roomba
 IMU Sensor Calibrator) and spin it gently (~1/4 - 1/2 revolution per second)
 around while gathering IMU data.
+Do a good 2-3 full revolutions in both the
+clockwise and counter clockwise directions, so you have plenty of data.

 Also, most modern cell phones have a digital compass in them.
 Actually they may
 have the same IMU we are using in them, since this is a cell phone IMU.
 Use your
-compass to calculate the start/stop orientation of your roomba.
+compass to calculate the start/stop orientation of your Roomba.
 Remember, the
 x-axis (forward) points out the front.

 - After you have save the data successfully, take a look at the data on the command
-line: `cat imu_1.json`.
+line: `cat imu.json` or whatever you called the file.

 - You will notice that the data is all text.
-Since text is generally not efficient, a better
-way to store lots of data would be to use a binary form of json (bson^[https://en.wikipedia.org/wiki/BSON])
-with some method of compress to reduce the data file size.

 - Next, plot the raw data like we did in class for the IMU (all 3 sensors).
 Does it look the same?